Electronic Mail (Email) & Listserv (Mass Email lists)

 - Eventsemail@example.com (sent to both students and employees)

-- Posting to the lists will be limited to all employees, two* student representatives of the e-mail account assigned to each student organization recognized by Student Activities.
+- Posting to the lists will be limited to all employees, Student Assembly, and firstname.lastname@example.org.

 - Noticesfirstname.lastname@example.org (sent to all current students)